A Unified Dynamical Systems Framework for Cosmology in $f(Q)$ Gravity: Generic Features Beyond the Coincident Gauge: DYNAMICAL SYSTEM ANALYSIS FOR

 First, without specifying a particular $f(Q)$ model, we list the general features that can be extracted from the dynamical system.
 We can frame these considerations as theory-space constraints, which will allow us to extract model-independent insights.

 \begin{enumerate}

-\item \textbf{Singularity at $m = -\frac{1}{2}$ ($\mathcal{M} = 0$):}
+\item \textbf{Singularity at $m = -\frac{1}{2}$:}

 The dynamical system \eqref{eq:dx1_c} becomes singular for $m(Q) =- \frac{1}{2}$, corresponding to the theory $f(Q) = C_1 + C_2\sqrt{-Q}$.
 This case is exceptional: the corresponding minisuperspace action consists solely of a constant and a total derivative term, implying the theory lacks genuine cosmological dynamics (see \cite{Paliathanasis:2023pqp}).
-In theory space, this corresponds to the pathological line $\mathcal{M} = 0$, and we omit this case from further analysis.

-\item \textbf{GR Limit ($\mathcal{M} = 1$):}
+\item \textbf{GR Limit:}

 The GR limit is recovered when $m(Q) \to 0$.
 In this case, Eq.~\eqref{eq:dx1_c} reduces to the familiar GR form.
 This limit is smooth in the $\Gamma_1$ branch.

 \item \textbf{Existence of a vacuum fixed point $\mathcal{P}_1$:}